 The cause is safe and high-quality care for patients.
 Tens of thousands of deaths occur each year from preventable medical errors.
 Miscommunication and lack of communication among caregivers are cited as a main cause of the problem.

 The call from leaders in the healthcare field, such as the Institute of Medicine and the Institute for Healthcare Improvement, is that the safe, high-quality patient-centered health care system patients deserve will require breaking down the isolated disciplinary silos in which students are trained.

 The CLARION curriculum is a year-long succession of experiential activities culminating in a “capstone event” - a Case Competition in which interprofessional teams of students present a root cause analysis of a fictitious sentinel event to a panel of senior-level health executives.
 Ultimately, CLARION is a catalyst, inspiring faculty to reexamine traditional curricula and seek ways to integrate interprofessional opportunities into the education and experience of health professional students.

-CLARION sponsors a variety of events and activities, from “Friday Night in the ER”, a simulated board game, to a tour of a hospital which models interprofessional teamwork, to the annual case competition, in which local and national interprofessional teams compete to find the sentinel event and make recommendations surrounding a constructed, thought-provoking case.
+CLARION sponsors a variety of events and activities, from the Interprofessional Dinner, which is a great opportunity to meet students from other programs and learn about the importance of interprofessionalism in healthcare from our guest speakers while enjoying a meal - to the annual case competition, in which local and national interprofessional teams compete to find the sentinel event and make recommendations surrounding a constructed, thought-provoking case.